bxparks/AceSorting/README.md

 template <typename T>
 void quickSortMedianSwapped(T data[], uint16_t n);

+}
 ```

+* `quickSortMiddle()`
+    * The pivot is the middle element in each partition, regardless of its
+      value.
+* `quickSortMedian()`
+    * The pivot is the median element among the 3 elements on the left, middle,
+      and right slots of each partition.
+* `quickSortMedianSwapped()`
+    * The pivot is the median element among the 3 elements on the left, middle,
+      and right slots of each partition.
+    * The 3 elements are swapped so that they are sorted.
 * Flash consumption: 178-278 bytes on AVR
 * Additional ram consumption: `O(log(N))` bytes on stack due to recursion
 * Runtime complexity: `O(N log(N))`